hazemsamoaa/rise-ner-task/README.md

 - Additional notebooks or scripts used in the project.
     - Training Notebook using PT: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hazemsamoaa/rise-ner-task/blob/main/notebooks/RISE-NER-Final-Pyorch-Traininig.ipynb)
     - Inference Notebook using PT: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/hazemsamoaa/rise-ner-task/blob/main/notebooks/RISE-NER-Final-Pytorch-Inference.ipynb)

-## Research Paper
-If this work is based on a research paper, include citation details here.

 ## How to Use
 Instructions on how to use this model, including installation steps, code snippets, etc.